For Sole Traders, Freelancers and Contractors

 - A positive attitude is worth its weight in gold.
 Surround yourself with positive people.
 No job is too big if you break it down into small steps and proactively take those steps to achieve your goals.

 Best of Luck

-It is hoped that this Guide to Self-Employment 2017 is a useful reference document.
-It is also hoped that it is also a call to action.
-There are 24 items addressed in the Guide - you won't be able to tackle them all at once.
+It is hoped that this Guide to Self-Employment 2023 is a useful reference document.
+There are 26 items addressed in the Guide - you won't be able to tackle them all at once.